-As I said, we participated in two leagues: The Lego League and FIRST Tech Challenge.
+As I said, we participated in two leagues within FIRST: The Lego League and FIRST Tech Challenge.
 Our middle school team qualified at regionals and went to the state competition, winning the teamwork award there.
 Our high school team qualified regionals, state, and went to the Super Regional competition in Spokane, WA.
 It was an amazing experience.

 Overview of FIRST Lego League

 Lego League is for kids ages 9-14.
 Using an education-specific EV3 Lego kit, the kids build and program a robot to complete a very specific set of tasks.
 They use block programming, which is easy to learn, but sets them up to learn more rigorous programming in the future.

 This isn’t a cake walk, however.
 The kids have to measure and input every angle, individual wheel speed, and every distance.
 They develop detachable arms to help them with various tasks.
 These kids learn a lot.
 They also speak with judges and explain why they made the robot and programming the way they did.

 Not only that, but part of the competition is researching a real world problem and designing solution for it.
 Last year, we learned about hydrodynamics.
 This year, it is space.
 We research, speak with professionals and try to develop something new.
 Some teams even apply for patents.

 Pros for Lego League